Skip Navigation

 Strategy.
 Housing Assistance Programs (Pregnancy)

 Approach.
-Increase pregnant and postpartum women's access to affordable and safe housing to prevent poor birth outcomes
+Increase pregnant and postpartum women's access to affordable and safe housing to prevent poor birth outcomes.

 Return to main MCHbest page >>

 Overview.
 Housing assistance has significant implications for maternal health and well-being.
-Housing assistance programs, particularly those that provide affordable and stable housing options, can positively impact pregnant women.
+Housing assistance programs, particularly those that provide affordable and stable housing options, can positively impact pregnant women by..
 These programs play a vital role in improving birth outcomes as well by addressing housing affordability, stability, and access to essential resources and services.[1,2]

 Access the peer-reviewed evidence through the MCH Digital Library or related evidence source.
-(Read more about understanding evidence ratings).

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):